 4.2.1.
 Definition.
-Validity refers to meaningfulness and accuracy of interpretations and uses of test results based on what a test purportedly measures (e.g., a domain of mathematics skills), taking into account the population tested (e.g., 5th graders) and the assessment purposes that users have in mind.
+Validity refers to meaningfulness and accuracy of test scores based on what a test purportedly measures (e.g., a domain of mathematics skills), taking into account the population tested (e.g., 5th graders) and the assessment purposes that users have in mind.
 Purposes for assessment are central to evaluating validity (Shepard, 2013).